zijiezhu/martinisoft.github.io/_posts/2014-02-14-my-remote-life--lessons-and-tips.markdown

 ---
 layout: post
-title: My Remote Life: Lessons and Tips
+title: "My Remote Life: Lessons and Tips"
+total_time: 6 to 8 minutes
 ---

 For nearly two years I have been working remotely for [Treehouse](https://teamtreehouse.com) and I'd like to share some lessons learned along with a few tips of how I adjusted.
 Be warned that some of these tips are a little biased around some of the benefits and current structure of Treehouse.
 Also know that these are my personal views and not that of Treehouse in particular.
 Shifting to a remote-based working style has been a little bit of a struggle, but I've learned to embrace and enjoy its affordance of freedom.